Colon, Jenny

 GRAVE LOCATION Paris: Cimetière de Montmartre, 20 Avenue Rachel (division 22, en bas de l'escalier Samson, près de l'avenue du Tunnel)

 Jenny Colon was the daughter of the comedians Jean Colon and Marie-Anne Dejean-Leroy.
 She debuted at the Opéra-Comique in 1822 in "Les Deux Savoyards".
-In England she appeared with the actor Pierre-Chérie Lafont and she married him in 1829.
-Back in Paris they soon lived apart and the marriage was annulled.
+In England she appeared with the actor Pierre-Chérie Lafont and she married him in 1829 at Gretna Green in Scotland.
+Back in Paris they cordially decided that their marriage had been a mistake and it was subsequently annulled.

 She returned to the Opéra-Comique in 1836.
 In that year the poet Gérard de Nerval fell in love with her and the banker William Hope was interested in her as well.
 But she married the flutist Louis-Gabriel Leplus (1807-1874) on 11 Apr 1838 in Paris.